J-Ymini/jira-pr-title-sync/README.md

 # Jira-PR-title-sync

-This action synchronizes the title of GitHub and the issue title of Jira.
+This action synchronizes the title of Pull Request and the issue title of Jira.

 ## Inputs